South Maitland Railway Workshops: 1967 Ownership change; 1987 closure; 1989+ adaptive reuse for education, heavy industry

 In April 1931 the East Greta Coal Mining Co. was taken over by J & A Brown & Abermain Seaham Collieries, which gave them a 50% share of SMR.
 In the 1940s due to changes in company laws South Maitland Railways Ltd was changed to South Maitland Railways Proprietary Limited.
 With the merger of JABAS with Caledonian Collieries Ltd in 1960 and the formation of Coal & Allied the 50% share in SMR held by JABAS passed to this new company.
 In 1967 Coal & Allied purchased Hebburn Ltd which then gave them 100% control of South Maitland Railways.
 The SMR continued as a subsidiary of Coal & Allied until 1989 when SMR Pty Ltd was bought by a private consortium.

 Full-time work by South Maitland Railways staff at the workshops ended with the ending of steam haulage on the South Maitland Railway on 10 June 1983.
 The Workshops remained in limited use maintaining the remaining operational ten class steam locomotives until 1987 when the Coal & Allied owned Richmond Vale Railway closed in September 1987.
-In 1989 the Hunter Valley Training Compoany bought the site and reopened the workshops as an apprentice training centre after rehabilitation.
+In 1989 the Hunter Valley Training Company bought the site and reopened the workshops as an apprentice training centre after rehabilitation.
 By 1990 the subject site was leased to GEC Alstom Australia.
 The present complex was opened in 1991 and since the site has been used for heavy industry.

 In 2015 three workshop buildings were leased to the Maitland Rail Museum for museum use.
 Discussion is underway over a fourth: the former Blacksmith's Shop being leased by the Maitland Rail Museum also.